 Clicking the Quick Mask icon

-- As you can see, the Select Subject had no difficulty detecting both the subjects, although they were on the opposite sides of the image.
+• As you can see, the Select Subject had no difficulty detecting both the subjects, although they were on opposite sides of the image.

 Zoom in for a closer look

-Select Subject is an excellent automatic selection command that can identify and select the main subject in your image.
+Select Subject is an excellent automatic selection command that identifies and selects your image's main subject.
 And thanks to Photoshop CC 2020, Select Subject's results are more impressive than ever.

 So, what's stopping you?
 Start using Select Subject as a time-saving tool to isolate your subject(s) from its background.

 Like any other selection tool, Select Subject can help you get there.
-And the point that it does all this with just a single click is pretty is quite astonishing.
-However, you might still need to sharpen your selection after using Photoshop's Select and Mask workspace.
+And it does all this with just a single click is quite astonishing.
+However, you might need to sharpen your selection after using Photoshop's Select and Mask workspace.

 Have any questions for us?
 Do let us know.